 The solution to these challenges is not to hire more resources, but to improve the efficiency of your existing team.
 When working with our customers I find that the biggest efficiency gains are realized by accessing data exponentially faster than before and the ability to triage an alert in minutes, instead of hours.

 Having received similar feedback from our customers, our team of developers and former incident responders created a method to continuously capture forensic data on endpoints.
 This information remains ready for a responder to reference, should an alert indicate potentially malicious activity on a system.
-Likewise, the data is searchable across the enterprise, allowing responders to find similar activity or create complex detection use cases across all endpoints in seconds.
-As a result, triage of alerts is considerable quicker and forensic staff can focus on other, higher priority tasks.
+Likewise, the data is searchable across the enterprise, allowing responders to find a similar activity or create complex detection use cases across all endpoints in seconds.
+As a result, triage of alerts is considerably quicker and forensic staff can focus on other, higher priority tasks.

 The GSISS report also emphasized the proliferation of connected devices and data, with 75% of organizations moving sensitive data to the cloud and increased focus on the Internet of Things (IoT).
 This is bad news for most organizations, many of which are still struggling to better understand those devices currently contained on their physical networks.

 This challenge can be summarized by my experience in enterprises over the past decade.
 Nearly eight years ago I responded to my first large, public breach.
-During the investigation I discovered that the impacted organization could not provide basic information, including an asset inventory of devices and applications, patch levels for OS and common third party applications, network maps, or a list of their production database servers.
+During the investigation, I discovered that the impacted organization could not provide basic information, including an asset inventory of devices and applications, patch levels for OS and common third-party applications, network maps, or a list of their production database servers.

 Organizations will need to ensure they have a solution that addresses existing challenges in maintaining 15-second visibility into traditional endpoints and emerging solutions such as cloud, mobility, and IoT.
 This is another area with which we’re working closely with our customers, to ensure that our technology is able to support a growing list of devices and continues to provide visibility into millions of onsite and remote devices, within seconds.
 Many of our customers use this visibility today to maintain an accurate asset and application inventory, monitor device configurations, and perform other tasks crucial to ensuring security hygiene, which has remained elusive for most organizations.